Debt Ratios for Residential Financing

-Your debt to income ratio is a formula lenders use to determine how much of your income can be used for your monthly mortgage payment after you have met your other monthly debt payments.
+Your ratio of debt to income is a formula lenders use to calculate how much of your income can be used for a monthly home loan payment after you meet your other monthly debt payments.

-In general, underwriting for conventional mortgage loans needs a qualifying ratio of 28/36.
-FHA loans are a little less strict, requiring a 29/41 ratio.
+Usually, conventional loans require a qualifying ratio of 28/36.
+FHA loans are a little less restrictive, requiring a 29/41 ratio.

-The first number in a qualifying ratio is the maximum amount (as a percentage) of your gross monthly income that can go to housing costs (this includes mortgage principal and interest, private mortgage insurance, homeowner's insurance, property taxes, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum percentage of your gross monthly income that can be applied to housing (this includes loan principal and interest, PMI, homeowner's insurance, taxes, and HOA dues).

 With a 29/41 (FHA) qualifying ratio

-If you'd like to run your own numbers, we offer a Loan Qualification Calculator.
+If you want to run your own numbers, please use this Mortgage Qualification Calculator.

 Remember these ratios are only guidelines.
 We'd be happy to help you pre-qualify to help you figure out how much you can afford.

 South County Mortgage can walk you through the pitfalls of getting a mortgage.
-Give us a call: (401) 583-4150.
+Call us at (401) 583-4150.